Army Corps to collect Christmas trees at Woodcock Creek Lake

 |0

-This work, Army Corps to collect Christmas trees at Woodcock Creek Lake, by Dan Jones, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.
+This work, Army Corps to collect Christmas trees at Woodcock Creek Lake, by Andrew Byrne, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.